PirosB3/Defi-Discussions-0x-Workshop/README.md

 # An overview of DeFi, 0x Protocol, 0x API

-This is a workshop for a guest lecture that I am giving @ U.C.
-Berkeley (30/3/20).
+This is a workshop that I initially gave  [U.C.
+Berkeley](https://blockchain.berkeley.edu/courses/spring-2020-developers-decal/) (30/3/20), which was the re-purposed for [Defi Discussions](https://blockchain.berkeley.edu/courses/spring-2020-developers-decal/).

 ## Picture of the UI